 A document intended to provide decision makers and the public with information about the potential impacts of major federal actions and alternatives to them.
 Federal agencies prepare an EIS if a proposed federal action is determined to significantly affect the quality of the human environment, as required by the National Environmental Policy Act (NEPA).

 The Extractive Industries Transparency Initiative Standard is an international standard for openness around the management of revenue from natural resources.
 Governments disclose how much they receive from extractive companies operating in their country and these companies disclose how much they pay.
 Governments sign up to implement the EITI Standard and must meet seven requirements.
+In 2017, the U.S. withdrew from EITI as an Implementing Country, but remains committed to institutionalizing the EITI principles of transparency and accountability.

 Oil, gas, and mining industries that extract natural resources.